-The Compass Looked After and Adopted Children (LAAC) service is open to all looked after and adopted children up to the age of 18 who need more support due to living apart from their family.
+The Looked After and Adopted Children (LAAC) service is open to all looked after and adopted children up to the age of 18 in Norfolk and Waveney who need more support due to living apart from their family.
 This could be working on issues of attachment through to developmental trauma.
 It could also be needing to talk about things that are very worrying for the young person.

 - Service Manager Lead: Neil Toplis (Operational Manager)